osrf/gazebo_tutorials/contrib_code/tutorial.md

 1. Work out of a branch: `hg branch my_new_branch_name`
 > Always work out of a new branch, never off of default.
 This is a good habit to get in, and will make your life easier.

+1. Choosing a base branch.
+> If your changes will break API or ABI, then base your new branch off of default.
+If your changes don't break API/ABI and you would like them to be released to an existing gazebo release with major version `N`, then use branch `gazeboN` as the base.

 1. Write your code.
 > This is the fun part.